 10. Claims and Disputes

 a) Any Start-up Entity and/or its relevant Participants suspected by the Organiser of plagiarism, fraud or any improper conduct may be investigated, and, if deemed appropriate by the Organiser (in its sole and absolute discretion), disqualified from the Programme.

 b) The Organiser’s decision and discretion on any dispute shall be final and no correspondence will be entered into on that matter.

 c) Save for the agreement between the Organiser and each Start-up Entity and/or its relevant Participants for the provision of the Programme as set out herein, participation in the Programme shall in no event be considered or construed as giving rise to any contractual relations with the Organiser or any of the Shell Group entities and, in particular, shall not give rise to any employment relationship, or commercial or contractual benefits or relationship with the Start-up Entity and/or its relevant Participants.

-a) The Organiser assumes no responsibility or liability for any loss arising out of or from:
+a) The Organiser and Delivery Partner assume no responsibility or liability for any loss arising out of or from:

 (ii) user errors; or